26. Multi-process Sample Application

 Note

-If just a specific multi-process application needs to be built, the final make command can be run just in that application’s directory, rather than at the top-level multi-process directory.
+If only a specific multi-process application needs to be built, the final make command can be run just in that application’s directory.

 26.1.2.
 Basic Multi-process Example

-The examples/simple_mp folder in the DPDK release contains a basic example application to demonstrate how two DPDK processes can work together using queues and memory pools to share information.
+The examples/simple_mp folder contains a basic example application that demonstrates how two DPDK processes can work together to share information using queues and memory pools.

 26.1.2.1.
 Running the Application

-To run the application, start one copy of the simple_mp binary in one terminal, passing at least two cores in the coremask/corelist, as follows:
+To run the application, start simple_mp binary in one terminal, passing at least two cores in the coremask/corelist:

 ./<build_dir>/examples/dpdk-simple_mp -l 0-1 -n 4 --proc-type=primary